-Here are seven steps on how you can start getting rid of “stuff” in your home, starting with one room at a time…
+Here’s the checklist with the seven steps listing how you can start getting rid of “stuff” in your home, starting with one room at a time…

 2. Pick one room or space to begin.

 Maybe it’s your living room or kitchen, bedroom, bathroom, office – or you could do it by area (like cleaning out a closet or decluttering your junk drawer).

 If you’re new to getting rid of stuff in this manner, I strongly recommend starting SMALL to begin with – like, pick your bathroom counter to start with.